WooCommerce Conversion Tracking Guide

 How to Set Up WooCommerce Conversion Tracking

-The best way to enable conversion tracking on your WooCommerce store is to use the MonsterInsights WordPress plugin.
-It helps you add Google Analytics eCommerce tracking to WooCommerce without editing code or hiring a developer.
-It handles installing your tracking code and any other conversion tracking codes for you.
+With MonsterInsights, you can add Google Analytics eCommerce tracking to WooCommerce without editing code or hiring any sort of developer or Analytics expert.
+It handles installing your Measurement ID and any other conversion tracking codes for you in just a couple of simple clicks.

 MonsterInsights eCommerce Report - GA4

-With our eCommerce addon, store owners can easily turn on eCommerce tracking in Google Analytics in just a couple clicks, without any further setup.
+With our eCommerce addon, store owners can easily turn on eCommerce tracking in Google Analytics with just a couple of clicks.
 It’s so simple!

-Plus, you’ll get extra easy conversion event tracking, like form submissions, video clicks, affiliate link clicks, and much more.
+Plus, you’ll get extra-easy conversion event tracking for form submissionsvideo clicksaffiliate link clicks, and more.

 You can even track customer behavior with our User Journey addon!

-So for this tutorial, we’ll be using MonsterInsights, the best WooCommerce conversion tracking plugin.
+For this tutorial, we’ll use MonsterInsights, the best WooCommerce conversion tracking plugin.
 Let’s dive in!

 Step 1: Install MonsterInsights